mockoon/cli/README.md

 2. Choose a folder to save the JSON file.

-3. Use the [start command](#mockoon-start) below to launch your mock APIs with the CLI:
+3. Use the [start command](#mockoon-cli-start) below to launch your mock APIs with the CLI:

     ```sh-sessions
-    $ mockoon start --data ~/path/to/your-file.json -i 0
+    $ mockoon-cli start --data ~/path/to/your-file.json -i 0
     ```

 You will find more details in the [official documentation](https://mockoon.com/docs/latest/import-export-data/).